browning-lab/ukb-phasing/README.md

 2. Change your working directory to the top-level "ukb-phasing" directory in the repository
 3. Select the project that you substituted for "PROJECT" as your current DNAnexus project
 4. Create three folders (_apps/_, _maps/_, and  _phased/_) in your DNAnexus project.
-5. Copy genetic maps for each chromosome to the _maps/_ folder, and copy five DNAnexus applets to the _apps/_ folder.
+5. Copy genetic maps for each chromosome to the _maps/_ folder and copy five DNAnexus applets to the _apps/_ folder.

 [Contents](#contents)